reyisjones/ImageReducer/README.md

 - Lower the "Initial Quality" setting
 - Reduce the "Max Width" to 1280px or 1600px
 - Set a smaller "Target Size"

+### Videos taking too long to compress
+- Use a faster preset: `--preset fast` or `--preset veryfast`
+- Increase CRF value: `--crf 30` (lower quality, faster)
+- Reduce resolution: `--resolution 1280x720`

+### Video output file is larger than input
+- Lower the CRF value: `--crf 24` or `--crf 26`
+- Use a slower preset for better compression: `--preset slow`
+- The input may already be well-compressed

 ### Images losing too much quality
 - Increase "Initial Quality" to 90-95